acekreations/baseframe/README.md

 ## Documentation

-Documentation is coming soon, for now you can use the [examples.html](examples.html) file to learn how to use Baseframe.
+Documentation is coming soon, for now you can use this [file](docs/examples.html) to learn how to use Baseframe.

 ## Contribution